liuba-larousse/react-hotelsearch-demo-json/README.md

 <img src="https://res.cloudinary.com/liubalarousse/image/upload/v1623167167/for%20portfolio/hotelsearch-react-demo_nuoyne.png" width="75%" alt="landing page">
 </div> -->

-This project was build with intention of practicing and learning basic React skills.
-I used Material UI for styling of repeating elements like typography fonts, cards, buttons.
+This project was built with intention of practicing and learning basic React skills.
+I used Material UI for the styling of repeating elements like typography fonts, cards, buttons.
 I used SCSS for layout and customized style of unique elements.

-Project is inspired by my love for traveling and AirBnb landing page design.
-Project consists of a hotel search landing page, which takes a list of hotels from API (or in this case JSON that I have created specifically for this project with structure based on real API JSON structure) and displays the infomation about each hotel on the landing page.
+The project is inspired by my love for traveling and AirB nb landing page design.
+The project consists of a hotel search landing page, which takes a list of hotels from API (or in this case JSON that I have created specifically for this project with a structure based on real API JSON structure) and displays the information about each hotel on the landing page.

-Hotels can be sorted by fiew parameters like price, rating and reviews based on the data , that is stored in JSON object related to each hotel.
-Once particular hotel is clicked, the dynamic page is created for it with the display of more detailed information about the hotel.
+Hotels can be sorted by few parameters like price, rating, and reviews based on the data, that is stored in JSON objects related to each hotel.
+When a particular hotel is clicked, a dynamic page is created for it with the display of more detailed information about the hotel.

 ## Stack